Affordable Housing: Defining the Problem

 Human Anthill

 A human anthill, stacked into a single tower or in the form of multiple smaller blocks, seems like a natural choice.
-It allows us to create a significant number of units on one site at a low price.
-However, apartment blocks are great at one thing that’s in the typology name—keeping people apart.
+It allows the regulator to create a significant number of units on one site at a low price.
+However, apartment blocks are great at one thing—keeping people apart (it’s in the name).
 The occupants are separated from one another both horizontally and vertically, offloading the function of socialization and community creation to the street.
 That only works if the following two conditions are met:

 You can access the street in under a couple of minutes.
 The longer the access time, the more the residents will avoid the hassle of going down.

 You have an incentive to be on the street.
 Few people will go out solely to socialize.
-Socializing should happen spontaneously and organically, as an extra of other functions, if it has any chance of sticking.
+Socializing must happen as a side effect of other activities to fill the awkward silences.

-As for the incentive to go down, the vast majority of anthills exclude a critical connective tissue of any successful low-income community: local businesses by community for community.
-Local, by, and for are all critically important attributes.
-If they are not local, then the residents must spend their limited time and money to reach them.
-If they are not for the community (export-oriented), then the community won’t use them and will more than likely be priced out of using them.
-If they are not by the community, then the revenue generated will exit the community to never be seen again.
-For a low-income community to be successful, as much revenue as possible must circulate internally.
+Nothing to do.
+The first floor is occupied by apartments instead of businesses, partly to maximize the number of units, partly because the government deems low-income residents as not business-owning material.
+As such, local businesses by and for the community are missing entirely, which is a critical connecting tissue.
+Local, by and for are all critical components.
+If the businesses are not local, then the residents must spend their limited time and money to reach them.
+If they are not for the community, then the community won’t use them or be priced out of using them.
+If they are not by the community, then the revenue generated will exit the community, which the community can’t afford.

-With no eyes on the “street” (empty lawn), no sense of community, residents boxed into individual undersized units, and a lack of easy-to-access services and amenities, the situation in the anthill quickly turns sour.
-Escalating crime rates and even emerging gangs (a subverted community) are a typical and entirely natural outcome.
+With no reasons to be on or look out onto the Great Lawn, no sense of community, residents boxed into individual, undersized units, lack of easy-to-access services and amenities, and lack of economic opportunities of any kind, the situation in the anthill turned sour.
+Economic decline, escalating crime rates, and even emerging gangs (a subverted community) are typical and entirely natural outcomes.
 What else is there to do except manufacture, distribute, and consume substances?
+The only positive outcome of the Projects was platinum R&B albums about how awful it was growing up there.

-Mass housing might have created an equal environment for the middle class, but it failed to create an equitable environment.
-Low-income individuals found themselves surrounded by opportunities and functions, none of which they could use, and nothing they could do to address them.
+Mass housing might have created an environment more or less equal to the middle-class environment.
+However, equality is not equity.
+As a result, low-income individuals found themselves surrounded by opportunities and functions, none of which they could use, with nothing they could do to address the situation.

-Human anthills turned into blight one after another.
+Ridden with crime and economic decline, human anthills turned into blight one after another.
 Other cogs in the profit machine despised this broccoli from the get-go and wasted no time stomping it into the ground.
-The government withdrew from regulating the housing market and resorted to subsidies instead.
+The government withdrew from regulating the housing market and resorted to subsidies (section 42, section 8) and rent control.

-The failure of mass housing in the US (and many failures in the US) doesn’t mean it can’t work.
-It successfully works in many Scandinavian countries, with some governments holding as much as 40% of the housing market.
-He can attribute the success to the superior, inherently walkable urban fabric in those countries where a human anthill surrounded by an empty lawn naturally doesn’t happen.
-That said, it’s not like they didn’t try to pull it off.
+The failure of mass housing in the US (and many similar failures in the UK) doesn’t mean it can’t work.
+Mass housing is successful in many European countries, with some governments holding as much as 40% of the housing market.
+We can attribute this success to the superior, inherently walkable urban fabric that naturally repels the Great Lawns and human anthills.
+That said, it’s not like European countries didn’t try to pull it off.
 More on that in the next affordability scheme.

 The architectural profession suffers from the Midas touch.
 Assuming predominant competency, anything we touch turns into gold, and gold is expensive.
-There is a reason Profit Machine loves us—we make any dystopian idea look good, from micro-housing to container living.
-Profit Machine gladly butters these affordability ideas with marketing and sells them at a full market price, ignoring our displeasure.
+I’ve already mentioned that architects can make any dystopian idea look good, from micro-housing to container living.
+Profit Machine loves us for it, as good-looking stuff is marketable and can be easily sold at a full market price, ignoring our cries of displeasure.
 Midas’ touch makes us uniquely incapable of making anything affordable.
 Therefore, the formula of affordable housing could be the following:

 Screw up.

 Should we do a bad job on purpose?
-Should we do a reverse Midas touch (I’ll let you imagine what kind of substance is anti-gold)?
+Should we do a reverse Midas touch?
 Of course, we shouldn’t fail on purpose, nor do we have to.
 Despite our turtleneck sweaters and black-and-white photos in thoughtful poses, we will screw up, sometimes royally.
 No failure is purposeful, but all failure is inevitable (don’t confuse inevitable with preventable).
 Some projects will fail, whether through our incompetence, arrogance, or factors outside of our control.
-As such, we must recognize failure as a steady supplier of affordability and scavenge it.
+As such, we must recognize failure as a steady supplier of affordability and vulture on it.

 The amended formula for this affordability scheme is the following.